briandfoy/briandfoy.github.io/_posts/2020-04-04-satanic-panic.md

 original_url:
 ---

 A timeline of the Satanic Panic in my lifetime.
-I noticed a spate of podcasts about it and wondered who was copying whom.
+I noticed a spate of podcasts about it and wondered who was copying whom, and why the topic was popular again.

 * March 2020 - [Satanic Panic](https://www.20k.org/episodes/satanicpanic) - record backmasking
 * January 2020 - [Gimlet Media's "Conviction" podcast: American Panic](https://gimletmedia.com/shows/conviction)